frontendweekly/virga/11ty/posts/2020-05-30-making-of-six.md

 @ 23:17 June 3, 2020{:.explanation}

 In "The Festival of Sunflower" (Translation is mine.
-It's titled "ひまわりの祝祭" in Japanese) which is one of my favorite mystery book by Iori Fujiwara, main character had always build his canvas from a plywood in his high school.
+It's titled "ひまわりの祝祭" in Japanese) which is one of my favorite mystery book by Iori Fujiwara, main character had always built his canvas from a plywood in his high school.

 He paint it white, torch it, make it flat and paint it white again.
 He does this several times to build his canvas.
 I'm no artist.
 I've never done any oil painting, but I can empathize why he does this.